 Keyword options: This simply tells the tool how broad you want your results to be.
 I recommend leaving this as-is.
-The other options (“Hide keywords in my plan” are Adwords-only options).
+The other options (like “Hide keywords in my plan”) are Adwords-only options.

-Include/Exclude: You can choose to either always include or always exclude certain keywords from showing up in the results.
+Keywords to Include: You can choose to always include certain keywords in the results.

-If you have a list of keywords that you do or don’t want to see, simply click on the “Include/Exclude” button and add that list in the appropriate field:
+If you have a list of keywords that you want to see, simply click on the “Keywords to include” button and add that list in this field:

 Once you’re done, click on “Get Ideas” and you’ll see the Keywords Results Page.
 I’ll show you how to use that part of the Google Keyword Planner later in the guide.

-This is a feature that’s useful if you already have a long list of keywords in hand and just want to quickly check their search volume.
+This is a feature that’s useful if you already have a long list of keywords and just want to check their search volume.
 In other words, this tool won’t help you generate new keyword ideas.

 You can either copy and paste a list of keywords into the search field or upload your list in a CSV file:

-You can target your result’s language and country here just like you did with the “Search for new keyword and ad group ideas” tool:
+You can target your language and country here just like you did with the “Search for new keywords using a phrase, website or category” tool:

 Finally, click “Get search volume” to see how many people search for the keywords you entered.